pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/configuring-application-deployment/lambda.md

 linkTitle: "Lambda"
 weight: 4
 description: >
-  Specific guide for configuring Lambda deployment.
+  Specific guide to configuring deployment for Lambda application.
 ---

 Deploying a Lambda application requires a `function.yaml` file placing inside the application directory.
 That file contains values to be used to deploy Lambda function on your AWS cluster.